amigazen/unsui/AMIGAZEN.md

 - **Amiga Python 2** - Irmen de Jong's Amiga Python 2 port updated to the last release of Python 2.7.18
 - **AWeb 3** - Yvon Rozijn's AWeb APL edition updated to build with Roadshow and Reaction
 - **ToolKit** - SDK configurations and tools to use alongside the Amiga NDK including:
-- _Codex_ - a brand new Amiga coding standards C linting tool
+- _Codex_ - a new Amiga coding standards C linting tool
 - _make-amiga_ - the last Amiga compatible version of GNU make
 - _ctags-amiga_ - ctags
 - _rman-amiga_ - a port of the PolyglotMan man page generator